-The BSc (Hons) programme is normally available on a full and part-time study basis.
+The BSc (Hons) programme is available on a full-time and part-time study basis.
 Students may, in certain circumstances, move between full and part-time modes of attendance.
 The course is divided into study units called modules, and these are either double (30 credits) or single (15 credits).
 Students complete 120 credits at each of Level 4, Level 5 and Level 6.
-Each 15 credit module represents150 hours of student learning and assessment.
+Each 15 credit module represents 150 hours of student learning and assessment.
 Students follow a scheme of compulsory study with a choice of Honours Research Project (options, and choice of topic).

-The structure of the course, the modules, levels and credit ratings, and the awards which can be gained are shown below.
+The structure of the course, the modules, levels and credit ratings, and the awards which can be gained are detailed below.

-Programme structure & requirements, levels, modules, credits & awards
+Programme structure and requirements, levels, modules, credits and awards

-The structure of the course, the modules, levels & credit values, & the awards which can be gained are shown in the diagram below
+The structure of the course, the modules, levels and credit values, and the awards which can be gained are shown in the diagram below